Software-Defined Storage Fabric for the Hybrid Enterprise

 Enterprises often find it challenging to keep up with the rapid proliferation and availability of various on-premise and cloud storage solutions across the organization.
 The result is an increasingly complex, difficult to secure, and often expensive vendor-locked ecosystem.

-How StorageFabric Unifies and Secures Enterprise Data Layer Painlessly
+How StorageFabric Unifies and Secures The Hybrid Enterprise Storage Layer Painlessly

-StorageFabric is an ultra high performance, global scale-out software platform that enables enterprises to integrate, protect and unify tens of on-prem and in-cloud storage providers.
+It is a customer-hosted global scale-out software platform that enables enterprises to integrate, protect and unify tens of on-prem and in-cloud storage providers.
 It seamlessly offers unified virtual namespaces through standard APIs to enterprise users world-wide.
 StorageFabric frees the enterprise from expensive vendor lock-in and integration complexity, while handling the significant security vulnerabilities that come with the cloud.

 Whether on-prem or in the cloud, enterprise applications and users can now focus on business logic and let StorageFabric handle the difficult bits including inter-system integration, API incompatibilities, data migration, security and integrity, vendor lock-in, etc. A full scale-out architecture enables ultra-high performance with multi-Tbps speeds.